mciepluc/cocotb-coverage/documentation/source/tutorials.rst

       }

 Creating a `CoverCross` in cocotb-coverage works the same way.
-List of `CoverPoints <CoverPoint>` must be provided and cross-bins are created automaticly.
+List of `CoverPoints <CoverPoint>` must be provided and cross-bins are created automatically.
 Automatically created bins are tuples with number of elements equal to number of `CoverPoints <CoverPoint>`.
-Bacially, list of cross-bins is a cartesian product of `CoverPoints <CoverPoint>` bins.
+Basically, list of cross-bins is a Cartesian product of `CoverPoints <CoverPoint>` bins.

-The list of cross-bins will have the following strucutre:
+The list of cross-bins will have the following structure:

 .. code-block:: python